FIRST LEGO League Challenge

 Use the left and right arrows to navigate through the instructions

-4. Add a 2nd Coach
+6. Add a 2nd Coach

-5. Register your Youth Members
+7. Register your Youth Members

-FIRST requires that all student participates be registered in the FIRST dashboard.
+FIRST requires that all student participants be registered in the FIRST dashboard.
 Every youth member is required to complete the Consent & Release forms.
 Youth members can be registered using the express enrollment.
 You can find detailed instructions in the two documents below.
 We recommend you send out the “For Parents” instructions to the student's parents.

 Youth Registration Instructions:

-7. Check out the Team Meeting Guide
+8. Check out the Team Meeting Guide

 The Team Meeting Guide is a great guide for learning how to get from an unassembled kit to being competition ready.
 It provides an interactive 12 session curriculum which will teaches your students how to program the LEGO Spike robot, how to design tools for your robot, how to prepare an innovation project, and how to present your robot design and innovation project.
 It is paired with worksheets in the “Engineering Notebooks” for students to use.